fluxusfrequency/blog/integrating-react-with-backbone.md

 module.exports = UserBlock;
 ```

-Now we've got an index view at `/users` that shows all of our users' beautiful faces and links to their show pages.
+Voila!
+An index view at `/users` that shows all of our users' beautiful faces and links to their show pages.
 It was pretty painless, thanks to React!

 ## Wrapping Up

 We've now traced the entire series of events that happens when someone loads up our application and requests a route.
 After going through the router and controller, the fetched data is injected through a Backbone view into a React component, which is then rendered by the app's `mainView`.

 We only barely scratched the surface of what React is capable of here.
 If you haven't checked out the [React component API docs](http://facebook.github.io/react/docs/component-api.html), I highly suggest doing so.
-Once I begin to fully harness the power it gave me, I felt like my projects' view layers were way cleaner and easier to reason about.
-Plus, you get all of the React [performance benefits](http://facebook.github.io/react/docs/advanced-performance.html) for free!
+Once I began to fully harness the power it gave me, I found my projects' view layers much cleaner.
+Plus, I get all of the React [performance benefits](http://facebook.github.io/react/docs/advanced-performance.html) for free!

 I hope that this post has helped make it more obvious how to get started with integrating React into a Backbone app.
-I know that to me, it always seemed like a good idea, but I had know idea where to begin.
-Once you understand how the data flows, it starts to make a lot of sense.
+To me, it always seemed like a good idea, but I had know idea where to begin.
+Once I got a sense of the pattern, though, it became pretty easy to do.

 P.S.
 Do you have a different pattern for using React in your Backbone app?
 Want to talk about using React in Ember or Angular?
 Leave us a note in the comments!